bradsk88/resident-game/README.md

 # resident-game
-A random-event-driver idle adventure/base building game played locally in a browser
+A random-event-driven idle adventure/base building game played locally in a browser

 # Status
 This is still in the early proof-of-concept stages.